Ma-Marcinowski/Verificational-Model/README.md

     * Epochs of model training - EofT - by the best validation accuracy and loss result.

   * 3.10.4.
-Equalization of databases through removal of spurious filters (vide `Verificational-Model/Distribution-Based/DistributionEqivalentFilters_v2.5.1.py`):
+Equalization of databases through removal of spurious filters:

+     * Vide `Verificational-Model/Distribution-Based/DistributionEqivalentFilters_v2.5.1.py`

      * The average features distributions are calculated separately for IAM and CVL testsets;